Spencer Overgaard, Registered Psychotherapist

 SEPTEMBER 2024 – JUNE 2025 PROGRAM SUMMARY

 The purpose of this small psychodynamic group is to supplement your individual therapeutic process.
 The focus of participation is on careful listening to each member’s experience, sharing your feelings and thoughts and processing these experiences in a respectful manner.
 We meet weekly Thursday evenings from 7-8:30 pm, September 5, 2024 through June, 2025.
-In addition, there are 3 extended weekend sessions.
-One year of individual therapy is recommended prior to joining.
-On-going weekly individual therapy for the group’s duration is expected as is regular attendance for the 10 month period.
+There are three extended weekend sessions.
+Prior to joining, we recommend one year of individual therapy.
+We expect regular attendance and on-going weekly individual therapy for the group’s duration as is .
 Program fee is $3,000.
 Contact Spencer regarding an in-person interview.

 OUTLINE